 Please see our Partnership Program page for criteria and application forms.

 Second, solar water heaters and other solar technology applications do not pollute.
 They do not add to the carbon dioxide, nitrogen oxides, sulfur dioxide, and other air pollutants and wastes produced by most of today’s power plants, even those that run on natural gas.
-And they allow you to burn less natural gas in your home, as well.
+They also allow you to burn less natural gas in your home, as well.
 U.S. Department of Energy

 Not completely.
-Conventional electric or gas water heating systems are still necessary as a supplement to the solar water heating system, largely because the sun might not shine in a particular area for several days at a time.
-However, because solar water heaters are designed provide hot water directly to the tank of a gas or electric water heater, they reduce the need for the water heater to run on conventional fuels.
-And this in turn reduces your gas or electric bill.
+Conventional electric or gas water-heating systems are still necessary as a supplement to the solar water heating system, largely because the sun might not shine in a particular area for several days at a time.
+However, because solar water heaters are designed to provide hot water directly to the tank of a gas or electric water heater, they reduce the need for the water heater to run on conventional fuels.
+This in turn, reduces your gas or electric bill.
 Depending on where you live, solar water heaters can provide up to 80 percent of your home’s annual water-heating needs.
 U.S. Department of Energy

-While there aren’t any pre-engineered residential solar space heating systems available on the market, solar energy professionals could engineer a system for you.
+Solar energy professionals have the technology to engineer a unique system for you.
 However, these types of systems are considerably more expensive “stand-alone” water-heating systems and, depending on the size of the heated space, could range from $15,000 to $20,000.
 A solar energy professional in your area can help you understand what would be involved in this type of solar system purchase.
 These systems tend to work best when tied into a radiant type slab heating system that has lower (more efficient) temperature requirements than, say, forced hot water systems that can approach 170F temps.
 U.S. Department of Energy

-Unfortunately, there is no one answer to this question.
 The cost of a solar system depends on a number of factors, such as the size of the system and the particular system manufacturer, retailer and installer.
 However, any solar rebates and other incentives available in your area will reduce that total cost, often by 30-50 percent.
 For solar water heaters and space heaters, you will also be taking into consideration the price of the fuel used to back up the system.
 In most cases, you will have to add in the cost of supplemental natural gas or electricity to get a fairly accurate estimate of how much you can expect to pay for a solar system.
-Installed costs vary widely, from $8,000 to $12,000, before rebates/credits.
-Some homebuilders are beginning to list solar water heaters as an option for their homes.
-Others include them as a standard feature in every home.
+Installed costs vary widely, from $8,000 to $11,000, before rebates/credits.
+Some homebuilders are beginning to list solar water heaters as an option for their homes while others include them as a standard feature in every home.
 In some cases, the builder or mortgage company may offer a lower interest rate when solar water heaters or other energy-efficient features are built into a new home, because the buyer can expect to save a significant amount of money on future energy bills.
-Although a solar water-heating system still costs more initially than a conventional electric or gas water heater, some states and utilities offer rebates that can reduce the total cost appreciably.
+Although a solar water-heating system has a higher initial cost than a conventional electric or gas water heater, some states and utilities offer rebates that can reduce the total cost appreciably.
 U.S. Department of Energy